 - The user goes to the website and clicks the link to log in.

-- When accessing services provided by other institutions, the user will asked to select their home institution (U-M) from a list.
+- When accessing services provided by other institutions, the user will be asked to select their home institution (U-M) from a list.
 When accessing cloud services contracted for by the university, the user may be connected immediately to the U-M Weblogin page.

 - The U-M Weblogin page is displayed, and the user logs in using his/her uniqname and UMICH password.